Henri Cartier-Bresson and the Discipline of Seeing

 DYNAMIC SYMMETRY

-Many artists, including photographers, have discovered geometry and how to use it in their work.
+Many artists, including photographers, have discovered the power of geometry and how to use it in their work.
 Geometry is what makes a great picture, bringing harmony and balance.
 It’s called dynamic symmetry or Gestalt principles.
 The best photographers learn from master painters.
-Many photographers who use this method of composition are world-renowned documentary and street photographers like Steve McCurry.
+Many photographers who use this method of composition are world-renowned documentary and street photographers, such as Steve McCurry.

-For example, you can go back in time and see how the Fibonacci spiral (other names are the Golden Ratio, golden rectangle, or golden spiral) has been practiced throughout history and nature.
+For example, you can go back in time and see how the Fibonacci spiral (also known as the Golden Ratio, golden rectangle, or golden spiral) has been observed throughout history and in nature.
 A few of my master painters and artists are Degas, Renoir, Seurat, Kandinsky, and pretty much the Impressionist movement.

 Photograph of Alberto Giacometti by Henri Cartier-Bresson